ASTRON: Radio telescopes

 In addition to its use as a stand-alone radio telescope, the Westerbork array participates in the European Very Long Baseline Interferometry Network (EVN) of radio telescopes.

 ASTRON is the host institute for the Joint Institute for VLBI in Europe (JIVE).
 Its primary task is to operate the EVN MkIV VLBI Data Processor (correlator).
 JIVE also provides a high-level of support to astronomers and the Telescope Network.
-ASTRON also hosts the NOVA Optical/ Infrared instrumentation group.
+ASTRON also hosts the NOVA Optical Infrared (NOVA-OIR) Astronomical Instrumentation Group.

 Technology development

-Discovery in astronomy goes hand in hand with innovation in technology.
-ASTRON pursues a proactive programme of technical development, aimed both at providing innovative instrumentation for use on current observing facilities, and at laying the groundwork for future generations of telescopes and signal processing instrumentation.
+ASTRON pursues a technical development programme, aimed both at providing innovative instrumentation for use on current observing facilities and at laying the groundwork for future generations of telescopes and signal processing instrumentation.

 To these ends, the ASTRON facility in Dwingeloo maintains a well equipped R&D division specializing in the design, prototyping and qualification of: